 Reinsurers in their turn often buy their own reinsurance and this is called retrocession reinsurance.
 Reinsurers can be either traditional reinsurance companies such as Swiss Re, Munich Re, SCOR, Hannover Re or companies such as Blue Capital.
-Reinsurance may be either traditional or collateralised (with collateralised reinsurance, assets are set aside, segregated from other assets, that are readily accessible in the event of a loss but with a pre-negotiated release of back to the market if there are no losses or if loss development is less than the contract limit).

-The latter is reinsurance that is generally fully collateralised by third party capital providers such as investors or other third party capital providers.
+Reinsurance may be either traditional or collateralized.
+The latter is reinsurance that is generally fully collateralized by third party capital providers such as investors or other third party capital providers.
 The full amount of the reinsurance contract limit minus the net premium charged for the protection is usually collateralised.
 This opens the reinsurance market directly to a variety of investors such as hedge funds, pension funds and other investment vehicles.